reversearrow/MyReads/README.md

 # MyReads

 MyReads app allows users to select and categorize book that is read, are currently reading, or want to read.
 Also user is able to search and add the book.
+Visit my working app at: https://myreadss.herokuapp.com/.

 ## Requirements